-James was born on April 18 1921 in Selfkirk Ontario as the son of William Wesley Stewart (deceased in 1942) and Mary Maude Stewart of Nanticoke Ontario.
-He was the husband of Beatrice Norene Stewart, of Simcoe, Ontario.
+James was born on April 18 1921 in Selfkirk Ontario, the son of William Wesley Stewart (deceased in 1942) and Mary Maude Stewart of Nanticoke Ontario.
+He was married with Beatrice Norene Stewart, of Simcoe, Ontario.
 His brothers were: Ernest Hilbert, Russell Albert (Canadian army on Nova Scotia), George Omar and Walter Ross Stewart and his sisters: Anne May Stewart, Helen Jean Johnson and Mildred Lauretta Stewart.
-And half-sisters were: Erie Jeanette Atkinson and Ethel Gertrude Hurst.
+And his half-sisters were: Erie Jeanette Atkinson and Ethel Gertrude Hurst.

-His profession was a labourer and he was member of the Baptist Church.
+He was a labourer and member of the Baptist Church.

-He enlisted on November 1 1942 in Brantford Ontario and he went overseas to the UK on March 14 1944 and he went thereafter to France for D-Day June 6 1944 and he was in the first line reinforcement then.
+He enlisted on November 1 1942 in Brantford Ontario and he went on March 14 1944 overseas to the UK and he went June 6 1944 to France for D-Day and he served in the first line reinforcement then.

-James was killed in action on Friday June 9 age.
-23 in the D Coy near Putot en Bessin and he was temporarily buried there and on January 18 1945 reburied in Bretteville S/Laize.
+James was killed in action on Friday June 9 age 23 in the D Coy near Putot-en-Bessin and he was temporarily buried there before being reburied on January 18 1945 in Bretteville S/Laize.

 His medals were: 1939-45 Star; France Germany Star; War Medal; CVSM & Clasp.

-His name is at the monument in Putot en Bessin.
+His name is mentioned at the monument in Putot-en-Bessin in Normandy.